 The COVID-19 pandemic was a triggering event for testing whether goodwill has been impaired.
-The goodwill amounted to \$163,000 at March 31, 2020.
-The Company performed a qualitative assessment and determined it is not more likely than not that the fair value was less than their carrying values as of March 31, 2020.
-We will continue to monitor the impacts of the COVID-19 pandemic in future quarters.
-Changes in our forecasts or further decreases in the value of our common stock could cause book values to exceed fair values which may result in goodwill impairment charges in future periods.
+The Company performed a qualitative assessment and determined it is more likely than not that the fair value exceeds the carrying value of \$163,000 as of June 30, 2020.
+The Company will continue to monitor the impacts of the COVID-19 pandemic in future quarters.
+Changes in the Company's forecasts or further decreases in the value of its common stock could cause book values to exceed fair values which may result in goodwill impairment charges in future periods.

-The Company has determined that there has been no impairment of goodwill at March 31, 2020 and 2019.
+The Company has determined that there has been no impairment of goodwill at June 30, 2020 and December 31, 2019.